-How Long is a Goat Pregnant For?
+How Many Months Is a Goat Pregnant for?

 The length of the pregnancy may vary slightly depending on when you mated your goats – those mated in summer are likely to have a longer gestation period than those mated in autumn, for instance, but only by a period of around 24 hours.

-I guess she’s aiming for some kind of world record for the longest gestation period known to goat.
+I guess she’s aiming for some kind of world record for the longest gestation period known to goats.
 Although it’s more probable that, like many wild animals, she’s holding on in the hopes that the first summer rains will fall before her kids are born.

 While there are lots of so-called ‘tests’ you can carry out to work out how close your goat is to kidding, none of these will be as accurate as a clinical diagnosis.

 An ultrasound is going to give you the most accurate information about your goat’s pregnancy and due date.
-You can choose to get a vet in to perform the ultrasound for you, or, if you’ve got a large enough herd to make it financially viable, invest in a portable ultrasound machine.
+You can choose to get a vet in to perform the ultrasound for you.

+Otherwise, if you’ve got a large enough herd to make it financially viable, invest in a portable ultrasound machine.

-These cost anywhere between around $600 to $1,500, while an ultrasound performed by a vet will cost you much less (somewhere in the vicinity of $10 to $20 per goat + call-out costs).
+An ultrasound machine costs anywhere between around $600 to $1,500, while an ultrasound performed by a vet will cost you much less (somewhere in the vicinity of $10 to $20 per goat + call-out costs).

 The best time to do an ultrasound is around the 25th day after breeding.
 At this point, a trans-abdominal ultrasound can reliably establish pregnancy and, by day 27, will pick up the fetal heartbeat as well.

-Home Pregnancy Test
+4. Use a Home Pregnancy Test

 Somewhat more complex than home pregnancy tests for women, these DIY kits are great if you’re confident and comfortable enough around your goats not to balk at taking blood samples.

-At this point, let me confess that, while I have no problem taking blood from or injecting a horse when it comes to finding a vein – in a goat, I may as well be looking for a needle in a haystack.
+At this point, let me confess that, while I have no problem taking blood from or injecting a horse when it comes to finding a vein, in a goat, I may as well be looking for a needle in a haystack.

 This has nothing to do with dogs, by the way, but to do with the size and shape of your doe’s vulva.